platformsh/platformsh-docs/use-platform.sh/install-the-platform.sh-software-bundle.rst

  composer about

-Install platform, the Platform.sh CLI tool
+Install the Platform.sh CLI tool
 ------------------------------------------

-This procedure installs the :ref:`cli` in the `composer <https://getcomposer.org/>`_ folder.
-The location for OS X and Linux users is *~/.composer/vendor/bin/*.
+This procedure installs the :ref:`cli` in the Composer's `.composer` folder.
+On OS X and Linux, this will be *~/.composer/vendor/bin/*.

 Install the :ref:`cli`::